Salad24/Cinele/README.md

 # Cinedle
-This website is like Wordle, but for Super Auto Pets
+This website is like Wordle, but for Movies
 </br></br>
 **To use:**</br>
 https://salad24.github.io/Cinele